chsponciano/parkinson-de-bolso/README.md

-# Pocket Parkinson - Application
+# Pocket Parkinson's - Application
 <p> Final work of the Bachelor of Science in Computer Science at the Regional University of Blumenau - FURB. </p>
 <p> Application to assist in monitoring the evolution of Parkinson's disease. </p>